← All claims

 2025 · Front Cardiovasc Med

-observational supports moderate Systematic review of AAS-related deaths found LV hypertrophy, myocardial fibrosis and sudden cardiac death even without coronary disease.
+observational supports low Systematic review of AAS-related deaths found LV hypertrophy, myocardial fibrosis and sudden cardiac death even without coronary disease.

 Hartgens